Tosmel2/Tosmel2/README.md

 -->

 <hr>
-I'm Adewale Tosin, A passionate self-taught frontend developer <br>
+I'm Adewale Tosin, A passionate full stack software developer <br>
 I'm an open-source enthusiast and frontend instructor at NewHorizons ICT Nigeria.<br> I learned a lot from the open-source community and I love how collaboration and <br>
 knowledge sharing happened through open-source.
 I share my knowledge by teaching<br>